RED DEER & DISTRICT PIPE BAND & FRIENDS

 August 4-19, 2020 (16 days)

-This tour has been arranged for the Red Deer Legion Pipe Band, but anyone interested in travelling to Ireland and Scotland with a fun group from Alberta is welcome to join.
+This tour has been arranged for the Red Deer & District Pipe Band, but anyone interested in travelling to Ireland and Scotland with a fun group from Alberta is welcome to join.
 This tour covers the highlights of these regions plus a couple of special performances by the pipe band along the way.

 Departure for Ireland.